Welcome

 Germany’s engagement in UN peace missions is an important component of German foreign and peace policy.

-Germany contributes civilian personnel, police officers and soldiers to UN peace missions.
-At present, its personnel are involved in seven peacekeeping missions and two special political missions.
-In terms of personnel, Germany’s commitment is focused on the UN peace missions in Mali (MINUSMA), which seeks to support the peace and reconciliation process in the country and to stabilise the region beyond Mali itself.
-Germany’s engagement in these UN missions is therefore part of a coordinated peacekeeping approach.
+Germany contributes civilian experts, police officers and soldiers to UN peace missions.
+At present, its personnel are involved in three peacekeeping missions and five special political missions.
 Furthermore, Germany is involved in missions mandated by the UN, as well as in NATO, EU and OSCE missions.

 Members of German security forces are currently participating in the following UN peace missions: